 NOTE: The recovery time recommendation uses your VO2 max. estimate and may seem inaccurate at first.
 The device requires you to complete a few activities to learn about your performance.

 The recovery time appears immediately following an activity.
 The time counts down until it is optimal for you to attempt another hard workout.
-The device updates your recovery time throughout the day based on changes in sleep, stress, relaxation, and physical activity.

 Viewing Your Recovery Time